+To Improve – Get Back To Basics.
 The best sailors are those who understand the importance of solid boat handling skills as the foundation for performance.

 A question that we should always ask ourselves is, what would make the biggest difference to improve our performance on the water?

-The answers we give ourselves range from tactics and strategy, sail trim, navigation, better speed, knowledge of the rules, to understanding the weather.
+The answers we give ourselves range from tactics and strategy, sail trim, navigation, better speed, and knowledge of the rules, to understanding the weather.

-If we handle our boats well, if we can manoeuvre them readily in and out of tight situations, if we can use the currents, closely duck a competitor then the confidence we have in ourselves will enable us to then work on the nuances.
+If we handle our boats well, if we can manoeuvre them readily in and out of tight situations, if we can use the currents, and closely duck a competitor then the confidence we have in ourselves will enable us to then work on the nuances.

 If we don’t have speed off the line, if we can’t effectively complete a lee-bow tack or a close duck, then we can’t really make use of the tactics and strategy that we have learned.